hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250622624v1-seg-r1-segmentation-can-be-surprisingly-simple-with-reinforcement-le.md

 ---
 layout: default
-title: Seg-R1: Segmentation Can Be Surprisingly Simple with Reinforcement Learning
+title: "Seg-R1: Segmentation Can Be Surprisingly Simple with Reinforcement Learning"
 ---

 # Seg-R1: Segmentation Can Be Surprisingly Simple with Reinforcement Learning